namhyung/uftrace/doc/uftrace-report.md

     This option can be used more than once.
     See `uftrace-replay`(1) for an explanation of filters.

--H *FUNC*, \--hide=*FUNC*
-:   Set filter not to trace selected functions.
-    It doesn't affect their subtrees, but hides only the given functions.
-    This option can be used more than once.
-    See `uftrace-replay`(1) for an explanation of filters.

 -C *FUNC*, \--caller-filter=*FUNC*
 :   Set filter to trace callers of selected functions only.
     This option can be used more than once.